Exclusive: Chinese government money backs buyout firm’s deal for U.S. chip maker

 Portland, Oregon-based Lattice makes programmable chips known as "field programmable gate arrays" that allow companies to put their own software on silicon chips for different uses.
 It does not sell chips to the U.S. military, but its two biggest rivals - Xilinx and Intel Corp’s Altera - make chips that are used in military technology.

-Shares in Lattice fell as much as 4.8 percent in early Monday trade, but had recouped losses by nearly midday to be down 2.7 percent.
+Shares in Lattice fell as much as 4.8 percent in early Monday trade, but had recouped losses to close down 2.2 percent.

 The Committee on Foreign Investment in the United States (CFIUS), a U.S. government body that conducts security reviews of proposed acquisitions by foreign firms, has yet to sign off on the agreement.
 How CFIUS judges the potential military applications of Lattice’s programmable chips will help determine if the deal goes ahead or not, industry analysts and CFIUS experts say.
 CFIUS declined to comment for this story.